jppaalassalo/secpro/README.md

 # Testing and tools

 The following tests were performed:
+1. App testing was performed using OWASP ZAP
-1. Backend library vulnerabilities were checked using snyk.
+2. Backend library vulnerabilities were checked using snyk.
 Below are the last two runs demonstrating how library vulnerabilities were fixed.

 ```bash
 student@student-HVM-domU:~/fullstack/fullstack$ SNYK_TOKEN=xxxx snyk test